 Tenancy-In-Common – An Alternative For You To Pass Down Your HDB Flat

-Unlike Joint Tenancy where co-owners have equal share, a flat which is own under Tenancy-In-Common will have a separate and definite share which indicates the ownership share for each owner.
+Unlike a Joint Tenancy where co-owners have equal share, a flat owned under a Tenancy-In-Common agreement has a separate and definite share – which indicates the ownership share for each owner.

-For example, a husband and wife can own a HDB flat under Tenancy-In-Common which is held 60% (husband) and 40% (wife) respectively.
-Under this ownership structure, either individual, if desired, can have a will that explicitly state how his or her respective ownership should be distributed when they pass on.
-In the absence of a valid will, the flat ownership will be pass on in accordance to the Intestate Succession Act.
+For example, a husband and wife can own an HDB flat under Tenancy-In-Common held 60% by the husband and 40% by the wife respectively.
+Under this ownership structure, either individual, if desired, can have a will that explicitly states how his or her respective ownership should be distributed when they pass on.
+In the absence of a valid will, the flat ownership will passes on according to the Intestate Succession Act.

-The implication of that is that instead of the surviving spouse owning the HDB flat outright in the event of death to one spouse, children of the couple would have some legal ownership of the flat.
-In the absence of children, parents of the deceased flat owner will have ownership in the home.
-All this is in accordance to the Intestate Succession Act.
+The implication of that is that instead of the surviving spouse owning the HDB flat outright in the event of death to one spouse, the children of the couple would have some legal ownership of the flat.
+In the absence of children, the parents of the deceased flat owner will be entitled to a part of the home.
+All this is in accordance with the Intestate Succession Act.

 Joint Tenancy Protect Co-Owners

-Though they may appear similar, Joint Tenancy and Tenancy-In-Common are two distinct way of jointly owning a flat
+Though they may appear similar, Joint Tenancy and Tenancy-In-Common are two distinct ways of jointly owning a flat

 Below is a simple way of understanding the differences:

-A Joint Tenancy protects the surviving owner, as it ensures that he or she would continue to have full rights to the HDB flat upon the demise of his or her spouse.
-He can continue living in the flat, or choose to sell it off as he or she deems fit, without seeking the approval of anyone else.
+A Joint Tenancy protects the surviving owner, as it ensures that he or she would continue to have full rights to the HDB flat upon the death of his or her spouse.
+He or she can continue living in the flat, or choose to sell it off as he or she deems fit, without seeking the approval of anyone else.

 A Tenancy-In-Agreement is better in protecting the rights of individual owners.
-It allows individual owners the option to pass down their share of ownership in a flat to a person of their choice.
+It allows individual owners the option to distribute their share of ownership in a flat to a beneficiary of their choice.

-For example, if a HDB flat is jointly owned by an elderly parent and his adult child who also has his own family, the adult child may prefer a situation where his ownership is passed down to his own family members in the event of his demise, rather than for his ownership to be passed back to the parent.
+For example, if an HDB flat is jointly owned by an elderly parent and his adult child who also has his own family, the adult child may prefer a situation where his ownership is passed down to his spouse or children in the event of his death, rather than for his ownership to be passed to the parent.
+When the event the parent subsequently passes on, the ownership of the HDB flat will not be automatically transferred to his immediate family members.

-In some situation, a HDB flat may even be jointly own by two individuals who are not related.
-In such situation, a Tenancy-In-Agreement arrangement would be more sensible.
+In some situations, an HDB flat may even be jointly owned by two individuals who are not related.
+In such situations, a Tenancy-In-Agreement arrangement would be more sensible.

 Don’t Ignore Estate Planning

-It’s impossible to say which ownership type is the best as that largely depend on individual circumstances.
-For example, a Tenancy-In-Agreement may not make sense for young married couple because it automatically means their parents become involved in the flat as partial owners if they pass on, rather than for the flat to be wholly owned by the surviving spouse.
+It’s impossible to say which ownership type is the best as that largely depends on individual circumstances.
+For example, a Tenancy-In-Agreement may not make sense for young married couples because it automatically means their parents become involved in the flat as partial owners if they pass on, rather than for the flat to be wholly owned by the surviving spouse.

-The most important thing you can do is to understand for yourself these estate-planning laws, and to know what is the default position that would occur to your assets if you pass on.
-If the default position isn’t what you want, you may want to consider other solutions so that your asset is distributed based on what you want, rather than be decided by the law.
+The most important thing you can do is understand what happens to your assets when you pass on.
+If you are not comfortable with the default outcome, then you may want to consider other solutions so that your asset will be distributed based on what you want, rather than be decided by the law.

 Read Also: What Happens To Your Money After You Sell Your HDB Flat